Check uptime¶

 --always-ok Always returns OK.

--c, --critical CRIT Threshold for the uptime in a human readable format
+-c, --critical CRIT Threshold for the uptime in a human-readable format (s

--w, --warning WARN Threshold for the uptime in a human readable format
+-w, --warning WARN Threshold for the uptime in a human-readable format (s

 Warn if more than 180 days, crit if more than 365 days up: